PatrickAlphaC/hardhat-fund-me-fcc/README.md

 ## Typescript

-For the typescript edition, run:
+If you want to get to typescript and you cloned the javascript version, just run:

 ```
 git checkout typescript